 Navigating ESG in Asia's challenging investing landscape

-Differing levels of regulations and transparency in Asia's highly heterogeneous region means a qualitative and quantitative approach is required to accelerate ESG adoption, and any rule-based framework must be underpinned by steward leadership.
+A qualitative and quantitative approach is required to accelerate ESG adoption in Asia's highly heterogeneous marketplace, and any rule-based framework must be underpinned by steward leadership.

 Chow Jau Loong